deliverists/emailcollect/clients/README.md

  * build aws amplify based login
  * build the basic scenarios - i.e.:

-     1. customer signing up and registering a website (and this updating the whitelist)
+     1. customer signing up
+     2. registering a website (and this updating the whitelist)
-     2. customer being able to view the signups (up to 100 emails)
+     3. customer being able to view the signups (up to 100 emails)
-     3. customer paying for premium access and being able to view all the signups
+     4. customer paying for premium access and being able to view all the signups

+ * tasks left for scenario 1:

+    1. sign up form
+    2. get local storage amplify saved session sync'd up with mobx state

+ * tasks left for scenario 2: